 The recipe is simple.
 However, if you are making your own pastry (which I have to do because I can’t find decent shortcrust pasty here in Germany), it is reasonably time-consuming.
 This is because you need to let the pastry chill before blind baking.

 What is blind baking?
 Blind baking is pre-baking a pie or tart crust without a filling.
 This helps prevent soggy pastry and pastry shrinkage.
 Basically, the oven heat causes the fat in the pastry to melt, resulting in steam which causes the bubbles in the pastry.
 To blind bake, line the pie or tart crust with baking paper and then fill the form with weights.
-These can be special pie weights, such as these, or just some dry beans, pasta, rice or lentils or even coins.
-I have some antique pie weights that belonged to one of my Mum’s special friends.
+These can be special pie weights, such as these, or just some dry beans, pasta, rice or lentils or even coins (though be careful they don’t contain anything poisonous).
+I have some antique pie weights that belonged to one of my Mum’s friends.
 The crust is pre-baked in the oven before the weights are removed and the filling added.

 Use lime juice from a squeeze bottle.
 If you wish to use fresh lime juice (who knows, maybe you have a lime tree in your yard), strain it so that none of the flesh is in the juice.